 For more freedom, we opted for a rental car that we picked up and dropped off at Podgorica airport.

 The Alamo rental company offered the best rate.
-They don’t have a branch at the airport, an employee will be waiting for you when your flight arrives and leaves.
-Our car already had a few scratches which we noted on the contract when we checked the car.
+There is no agency at the airport, but an employee will be waiting for you when your flight arrives and departs.
+Our car already had a few scratches, which we clearly noted on the contract during the inventory of fixtures.

 Montenegro is already over!